Ancyra (planthopper)

-Ancyra is a small genus of planthoppers of the family Eurybrachidae and the only genus in the tribe Ancyrini.
-Species in this genus occur in southeast Asia.
+Ancyra is a small genus of planthoppers of the family Eurybrachidae and the tribe Ancyrini.
+Species in this genus occur in South and Southeast Asia.

 Description

 Members of the genus are well known for having a pair of prolonged filaments at the tips of the forewings that arise near a pair of small glossy spots; this creates the impression of a pair of antennae, with corresponding "eyes" (a remarkable case of automimicry).
 The "false head" effect is further reinforced by the bugs' habit of walking backwards when it detects movement nearby, so as to misdirect predators to strike at its rear, rather than at its actual head.

 Taxonomy

 The genus Ancyra was first named in 1845 by Scottish zoologist Adam White.
-It is the only genus of the tribe Ancyrini (subfamily Platybrachinae, family Eurybrachidae).
+It is one of two genera of the tribe Ancyrini (subfamily Platybrachinae, family Eurybrachidae).
 The type species is Ancyra appendiculata, the species name meaning bearing appendages.

 Species

-As of 2020, lists the following seven species in the genus Ancyra:
+As of 2026, the World Auchenorrhyncha Database lists the following species in the genus Ancyra: